-This document presents the outcome of the Evaluation of the management and control systems (MCS) in the EEA and Norway Grants carried out by Tetra Tech International Development between April and November 2022.
-According to the Terms of Reference of the study, the purpose of the evaluation was to examine the efficiency, effectiveness, and coherence, as well as the potential for simplification and proportionality of the set-up and use of the management and control systems, including the roles of the Beneficiary State authorities.
-The report presents the study findings within 10 evaluation questions as well as conclusions and recommendations for the future.
+This document presents the outcomes of the Evaluation of the management and control systems (MCS) in the EEA and Norway Grants carried out by Tetra Tech International Development between April and November 2022.
+The purpose of the evaluation was to examine the efficiency, effectiveness, and coherence, as well as the potential for simplification and proportionality of the set-up and use of the management and control systems, including the roles of the Beneficiary State authorities.
+The report presents the study findings relating to 10 evaluation questions, as well as conclusions and recommendations for the future.

-The data collection included country-level research, programme-level research as well as a survey of project promoters (project level) and a benchmarking analysis of simplification measures in EU Cohesion Policy.
-The data collection in the Beneficiary States was structured within case studies of six Beneficiary States: Estonia, Greece, Latvia, Malta, Poland and Slovakia and covered a sample of 21 programmes.
-The findings are based on the results of 47 interviews with 95 officials from the Beneficiary States and the European Commission, and 238 contributions to and online survey and 5 contributions to an email questionnaire from the National Focal Points (NFPs) in relation to benchmarking analysis.
+The data collection included country-level research, programme-level research, as well as a survey of project promoters (project level) and a benchmarking analysis of simplification measures in EU Cohesion Policy.
+The data collection in the Beneficiary States was structured within case studies of six Beneficiary States: Estonia, Greece, Latvia, Malta, Poland, and Slovakia and covered a sample of 21 programmes.
+The findings are based on the results of 47 interviews with 95 officials from the Beneficiary States and the European Commission, and 238 contributions to an online survey and five contributions to an email questionnaire from the National Focal Points (NFPs) in relation to benchmarking analysis.